 Puppies are altered prior to adoption, typically at 6-8 weeks of age.
-However, if for some reason a puppy is unable to undergo surgery prior to adoption, the adoption fee is $450 plus a $150 refundable spay/neuter deposit.
+However, if for some reason a puppy is unable to undergo surgery prior to adoption, the adoption fee plus a $150 refundable spay/neuter deposit.
 Upon receipt of proof of spay/neuter, you will be refunded your $150.00.

 Puppies are adopted out with appropriate shots for their age/weight.
 If puppies are adopted out before all vaccines can be completed, boosters and second shots are required and the responsibility of the adopter.